Tibetan culture

 Tibet developed a distinct culture due to its geographic and climatic conditions.
-While influenced by neighboring cultures from China, India, and Nepal, the Himalayan region's remoteness and inaccessibility have preserved distinct local influences, and stimulated the development of its distinct culture.
+While influenced by neighboring cultures from China, India, and Nepal, the Himalayan region's remoteness and inaccessibility have preserved Tibet's local traditions, and stimulated its isolated cultural development.

 Tibetan Buddhism has exerted a particularly strong influence on Tibetan culture since its introduction in the seventh century.
 Buddhist missionaries who came mainly from India, Nepal and China introduced arts and customs from India and China.
 Art, literature, and music all contain elements of the prevailing Buddhist beliefs, and Buddhism itself has adopted a unique form in Tibet, influenced by the Bön tradition and other local beliefs.

 Several works on astronomy, astrology and medicine were translated from Sanskrit and Classical Chinese.
-The general appliances of civilization have come from China, among many things and skill imported were the making of butter, cheese, barley-beer, pottery, watermills and the national beverage, butter tea.
+The general appliances of civilization have come from China, from where skills were imported of the making of butter, cheese, barley-beer, pottery, watermills and the national beverage, butter tea.

 Tibet's specific geographic and climatic conditions have encouraged reliance on pastoralism, as well as the development of a different cuisine from surrounding regions, which fits the needs of the human body in these high altitudes.